 well as (2) law students visiting at UW Law School from other law

 (1) UW Law students studying abroad or visiting at another US law school:

 UW Law students should keep in mind that the Law School cannot award credit for work either done abroad or at another US law school until appropriate documentation has been forwarded to the UW Law School by the other institution.
 If the other institution is late processing or providing official documentation of completed work, this is generally beyond the control of the UW Law School.
-It is in the UW Law student’s interest to ensure that the other institution knows where and when to send official documentation.
+It is in the UW Law student’s interest to ensure that the other institution knows where and when to send official documentation (to the UW Law School Registrar).
+Electronic and paper transcripts are accepted.
 Studying abroad or visiting at another US law school in the final semester of law study might mean, in the event that the institution is late reporting documentation to the UW Law School, that your degree will be conferred in August, not May (or, for would-be December grads, in May and not December).
 Moreover, the possible inability of UW Law School to certify the completion of JD requirements may mean that one will not be eligible, for example, to sit for a bar exam in July.

 UW Law School students are strongly cautioned that studying abroad